adamsalter/sitemap_generator/README.md

 -------

 - Supports [Video sitemaps][sitemap_video], [Image sitemaps][sitemap_images], and [Geo sitemaps][geo_tags]
-- Rails 2.x and 3.x compatible
+- Compatible with Rails 2 & 3
 - Adheres to the [Sitemap 0.9 protocol][sitemap_protocol]
 - Handles millions of links
-- Compresses Sitemaps using GZip
+- Automatically compresses your sitemaps
-- Notifies Search Engines (Google, Yahoo, Bing, Ask, SitemapWriter) of new sitemaps
+- Notifies search engines (Google, Yahoo, Bing, Ask, SitemapWriter) of new sitemaps
-- Ensures your old Sitemaps stay in place if the new Sitemap fails to generate
+- Ensures your old sitemaps stay in place if the new sitemap fails to generate
-- Gives you complete control over your sitemaps and their content.
+- Gives you complete control over your sitemaps and their content

 Contribute
 -------